Najee Harris Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 Matchup vs. Baltimore

-- In his only career matchup against the Ravens, Harris had 71 rushing yards, 2.5 fewer yards than his over/under in Sunday's game.
+- Harris notched 71 rushing yards in his lone career matchup against the Ravens, 0.5 fewer yards than his over/under in Sunday's game.

-- Harris did not have a touchdown run in that game against the Ravens.
+- Harris did not have a touchdown run in that contest against the Ravens.

-- Harris will go up against a Ravens squad that allows 84.8 rushing yards per game and is the NFL's best rush defense.
+- Allowing 84.8 rushing yards per game, the Ravens have the best run defense in the NFL.

-- The Ravens have allowed 13 rushing touchdowns, 10th in the league.
+- Harris and the Steelers will face off against the NFL's 10th-ranked defense in terms of rushing touchdowns allowed (13).

 Recent Performances

-- In last week's contest against the Browns, Harris carried the ball 28 times for 188 yards (6.7 yards per carry) and scored one touchdown.
+- In last week's contest against the Browns, Harris ran the ball 28 times for 188 yards (6.7 yards per carry) and scored one touchdown.

-- He chipped in with three receptions for 18 yards in the passing game.

-- Over his last three outings, Harris has racked up 299 rushing yards (99.7 per game) on 59 attempts with one touchdown.
+- During his last three games, Harris has rushed for 299 yards (99.7 per game) on 59 carries with one touchdown.

 Harris' Pittsburgh Teammates